najoshi/sickle/README.md

 Sickle also has an option to discard reads with any Ns in them.

-Sickle supports four types of quality values: Illumina, Solexa, and Sanger.
+Sickle supports three types of quality values: Illumina, Solexa, and Sanger.
 Note that the Solexa quality setting is an approximation (the actual conversion is a non-linear transformation).
 The end approximation is close.
 Illumina quality refers to qualities encoded